wearefrank/morcoreintegration/docusaurus/docs/morcore2ultimo/luminizer/postzaak.md

 ```

 This adapter is used for posting a zaak in Luminizer.
 Morcore_GetMelding is called to retrieve information needed for posting the zaak.
 Up to two attachments stored within the Morcore melding will be included in the postzaak request to Luminizer.

+### Trigger Specification
+This adapter is triggered each time the JavaListener within the adapter receives a message.

+## Data Mappings
+The Data Mappings section will list all data transformations that are of importance to the current adapter, if any.